Doctoral Students at the Nicholas School earn degrees through one of our three divisions:

 - Applications are entirely through Duke’s Graduate School.
 The Doctoral program application is available online.

 See the Duke Graduate School and follow the links above for the specific PhD programs for details about admission and degree requirements.

-*Doctoral students in Marine Science and Conservation typically spend 1-2 semesters taking graduate classes at Duke’s main campus before moving to the Duke Marine Lab in Beaufort, N.C. to complete their research, although residence in Durham is not required.
+**Doctoral students in MSC typically spend 1-2 semesters taking graduate classes at Duke’s main campus before moving to the Marine Lab to complete their research, although residence in Durham is not required.
 Some sources of funding are contingent upon having an advisor from the Marine Lab's resident faculty.